 In one case, the fleet manager at the delivery company received a critical alert email for a vehicle with low battery voltage.
 Low voltage on a vehicle indicates that the alternator is not producing enough voltage to deliver adequate current to power the battery.
 After being notified, the fleet manager immediately called the driver to leave the vehicle turned on while carrying out the deliveries for the day and return to the leasing yard at the end of the day for maintenance.
 This alert avoided unnecessary downtime, as there may not have been enough current to start the engine.
 As a result, they completed their deliveries for the day while keeping operations running smoothly.
 The fleet manager knew precisely when to take action with priority alerts and descriptions from Pitstop’s real-time notifications.

-Pitstop’s fleet maintenance software was effectively deployed into the food service delivery company’s daily operations, allowing fleet managers to proactively act on DTC warnings.
+Pitstop’s food and beverage fleet maintenance software was effectively deployed into the food service delivery company’s daily operations, allowing fleet managers to proactively act on DTC warnings.
 Updating the food service delivery company’s maintenance plan ensured they received the proper information to make better business decisions.
 Their improved fleet operations have enabled them to effectively deliver food to consumers while prioritizing their drivers.

 About Pitstop’s Predictive Maintenance Software